umdsais/puppet-bamboo-2/README.md

 ##### `service_file`

-Default: `/etc/init.d/bamboo` for everything except EL7
+Default: OS-specific (refer to `manifests/params.pp`)

-Path to the init script.
-Typically, this is `/etc/init.d/bamboo`.
-On EL7, systemd is used and this parameter is set to `/usr/lib/systemd/system/bamboo.service`
+Path to the init script or service file (systemd).

 ##### `service_template`